The Fatal Love-Spot

 and told us we would share her room that night.

-eyes were warm as on the grassèd
+eyes were warm as the caresses

-hills of Meath the mountain deer,
+of the fearless mountain deer,

-her endless legs announced a heaven near.
+and endless legs announced a heaven near.

-sun had gone, the day had ended,
+sun had set, the day had ended,

 and we hoped that we'd be getting